17-Vishal/source/content/cplusplus/functions.md

 - Pass by Value
 - Pass by Reference

-Note : Formal parameters are the parameters that function receives and actual parameters are the parameters ( the actual values ) that are passed to the function.
+<b>Note :</b> Formal parameters are the parameters that function receives and actual parameters are the parameters ( the actual values ) that are passed to the function.

 ## 1. Pass by Value :
 In this formal parameters and actual parameters are stored in two different memory locations i.e. formal parameters have a copy of actual parameters.
 So, any operation or update that we perform inside a function does not change the value of actual parameters.

-Example : A program to increment all values of vector by 10 -
+<b>Example :</b> A program to increment all values of vector by 10 -
 ```c
 #include <bits/stdc++.h>
 using namespace std;